 Another interesting factor is the influence of steampunk in this show and the Discoveryland area at Disneyland Paris.
 Their version of Tomorrowland is striking and exposes the limitations in Florida.
-Sadly, ambitious plans to create a similar area here were scrapped.
+Sadly, Disney scrapped ambitious plans to create a similar area here.
 The Timekeeper could have marshaled in a grand expansion that wouldn’t need much updating.
 Instead of predicting the future, it would be a classic vision from thinkers like Verne.
 Instead, Tomorrowland is a mishmash of visual contradictions.
 This situation won’t change anytime soon; there are bigger fish to fry.

 A Sad Conclusion